iorlovic/Credit-Card-Management/README.md

 - incorporate login using user email and user_id
 -

+How to run:
+1. Clone github repository.
+2. in command line write "python3 app.py"
+3. Copy outputted link to URL.

 More notes:
 - for the import csv function, csv_standardize.py allows user to be able to upload raw amex data, and it formats it correctly.